 In New York City there are a number of organizations that can help you find housing.
 The Osborne Association provides resources and programs for people who have been incarcerated.
 In particular, they can help you access housing entitlements like vouchers.
 The Doe Fund works to end poverty, homelessness, mass incarceration, and recidivism.
-They own and operate a number of transitional housing buildings as well as long term residential buildings.
-Finally, Exodus Transitional Community, Inc, has been providing emergency housing during COVID-19.
-They will also be launching new transitional housing in 2021.
+They own and operate a number of transitional housing buildings as well as long-term residential buildings.
 Similar programs exist in Los Angeles and the Bay Area.

 At Listings Project we recommend against using background checks as part of the tenant application process.
 That being said, we are cognizant of the concerns that some listers have about individuals who have been convicted of sexual violence.
 It is important to remember, though, that the vast majority of formerly incarcerated people have not been convicted of sexual violence.
 There are over 70 million people with criminal records in the U.S., and under one million registered sex offenders.
 If you are concerned about sexual violence, we recommend you check the National Sex Offender registry.
 Finally, it is worth noting that background checks can inaccurately indicate that someone has a criminal record when, in fact, they do not.
 Given these limitations, and the risks of discrimination and harm to formerly incarcerated people, we do not believe that a background check should be used to screen potential tenants or roommates.